theirc/airbel/src/_projects/audio-class-system.md

 * **Creating interactive learning content that provides instant feedback.** If a student is stuck or selects the wrong answer to a question, the system can reply with more information, guidance, and support.
 Using the dashboard, teachers can review and send customized feedback to each student, improving the important teacher-student learning relationship.
 * **Sharing content that is motivating and exciting.** The system is gamified and able to track points based on responses.
 We use audio storytelling to create educational content that is entertaining where children might have no internet, cable television or other forms of amusement while inside.&nbsp;
 * **Automated supportive messaging** that can help caregivers and students, as well as teachers, ensure they are taking care of themselves during these trying times with the use of motivating and uplifting messaging.&nbsp;
-* **Automated lesson delivery that adapts to each device on its own.** Teachers can now spend their time doing what they do best: teaching\!
+* **Automated lesson delivery that adapts to each device on its own.** Teachers can now spend their time doing what they do best: teaching!
 They can follow up with their students and cater to their learning needs by looking at the student dashboard, instead of calling each one by one.&nbsp;

 ##### **What’s the potential?**